 The USDA has even published a guide to using native plants in home landscaping and garden beds, with benefits including improvements to soil quality and water retention, reduced erosion, and increased biodiversity.

-The following is a list of top native pink flowering plants that you can plant in your home garden—many of which are currently in stock at TN Nursery.
+The following is a list of top pink blooming flowers that you can plant in your home garden—many of which are currently in stock at TN Nursery.

 Pink Muhly Grass (Muhlenbergia capillaris)